ridvikpal/leetcode-solutions-python/README.md

-# ridvikpal/leetcode-solutions
+# ridvikpal/leetcode-solutions-python

-This repo contains my solutions to problems from common data structures and algorithms websites:
+This repo contains my solutions in python to problems from common data structures and algorithms websites:

 - [LeetCode](leetcode/)
 - [NeetCode](neetcode/)